-Altogether, 32 marine industry partners from 11 different companies, 16 universities, and five research organizations are co-operating on the project, with NTU Athens acting as co-ordinator.
+Altogether, 32 marine industry partners from 11 different companies, 16 universities, and five research organisations are cooperating on the project, with NTU Athens acting as coordinator.

-The R&D efforts of the three-year project will focus on four main areas: the application of alternative fuels and the optimization of fuel flexibility; the development of new materials to support high-temperature component applications; the development of adaptive control methodologies to significantly improve lifetime engine performance; and achieving near-zero emissions via combined, integrated after-treatment of exhaust gases.
+The R&D efforts of the three-year project will focus on four main areas: the application of alternative fuels and the optimisation of fuel flexibility; the development of new materials to support high-temperature component applications; the development of adaptive control methodologies to significantly improve lifetime engine performance; and, achieve near-zero emissions via combined, integrated, after-treatment of exhaust gases.

 ‘Hercules-2 is a strong platform that will create a basis for the development of technologies applicable to ship engines in four to five years’ time,’ said Søren H. Jensen, Vice President and Head of R&D at MAN Diesel & Turbo.

 The Hercules-2 project is scheduled to run for three years.
 It represents the follow-up phase of the Hercules R&D programme for large engine technologies, which was originally conceived in 2004 by Wärtsilä and MAN Diesel & Turbo.
 The Hercules-2 technologies will eventually be employed aboard large ships.